-Ideally, every single one of your customers would spend thousands of dollars on your store.
+Ideally, every single one of your customers would spend thousands of dollars at your store.
 That’s not always the case, though.
-With a wholesale online store, you want to avoid sales that fall below a minimum threshold.
+With a wholesale online store, you need to figure out how to set a WooCommerce minimum order amount as you want to avoid sales that fall below a minimum threshold.

 Setting a WooCommerce minimum order amount will prevent you from losing money on any sale that you make.
 It’s easy to do so using WooCommerce and even more so with the Wholesale Suite plugin.